Dental Implant Bridges Cost: A Comprehensive Breakdown

 Is a bridge cheaper than an implant?

-CEREC technology allows bridges to be placed in one visit, costing much less than implants.
+CEREC technology allows bridges to be placed in one visit, meaning dental bridges cost much less than implants.
 And as long as you follow a sound oral health regimen, a bridge should last about ten years.

 Who is not a good candidate for a dental bridge?